Zeyu-Li/eClass_dark/README.md

 3. Go to Chrome extension page by going to chrome://extensions/ (as a URL address)

-4. Click Load unpacked and navigate to the unzipped folder
+4. Click Load unpacked and navigate to the unzipped folder (might require develop mode to be enabled)

 5. Confirm